 5 Reasons to Use Forms for Intake of Contract Data

-Email is among the top two alternatives to contract lifecycle management (CLM) software used by organizations across several industries.
+Email is among the top two alternatives to contract lifecycle management (CLM) software used by organizations across several industries for the intake of contract data.
 In the manufacturing industry, 79.64% of respondents to a Contract Logix survey indicated they used email for contract management processes.
 In the business services industry, the percentage of companies using email for contract management is even higher at 84.10%.

 While email is indeed a useful way to gather contract data from clients and third parties, it can leave your organization exposed to risk.
-Here are five reasons why it is important to use forms instead of email for data intake.
+Here are five reasons why it is important to use forms instead of email for the Intake of contract data.

 - Clients Hate to Read